hackclub/hackclub/workshops/muse/README.md

 ---
-name: 'Muse: a language for jamming'
+name: 'Muse: A Language for Jamming'
 description: 'compose music with code'
 author: 'Leo McElroy'
 ---